makersacademy/bowling-challenge/README.md

 - I used Karma and ChromeHeadless to enable runnings tests from the terminal.
 This then enabled me to Implement CI using Travis.
 - Using NYC and Coveralls I then set up automated test coverage reports for the codebase.
-- Note - NYC currently fails to report coverage when running tests locally, however the stats are accurately sent to coveralls, which shows > 97% test coverage.
+- Note - NYC currently fails to report coverage when running tests locally, however the stats are accurately sent to coveralls, reporting 98% test coverage.

 ### Edge cases:
 - Guard conditions are implemented to prevent invalid inputs.
-Errors will be thrown when non-numbers or 'empty' rolls are entered, as well as if the roll is greater than the number of reamining pins for the frame.
+Errors will be thrown when 'empty' rolls are entered, as well as if the roll is greater than the number of remaining pins for the frame.
 - An error is also thrown when attempting to input a roll when the game is over.

 ### Code Quality:
-- My focus was around building encapsulated classes and single responsibility functions.
+- I focused on building encapsulated classes with clear responsibilities:
 - For linting I used ESLint to enforce the standard JS style
 - I used CodeClimate and Better Code Hub to check the repository for code smells and technical debt, with both at maximum scores.